 This architecture is visualized by the following diagram:

-On Shiny Server Pro, you can configure a strategy on how resources should be handled with `utilization_scheduler` parameter.
+With both paid solutions from R Studio you can configure a strategy on how resources should be handled with `utilization_scheduler` parameter.

 For example, you can set: